How To Love Yourself: 26 Ways To Cultivate Self-Worth

 When we don't love ourselves or have a negative view of our self-worth, we compromise our relationships and every other part of our lives.
 We simply can't function at an optimal level and fulfill our potential for happiness and success.

-Low self-love undermines our happiness with a variety of self-sabotaging behaviors, such as:
+Not loving yourself undermines your happiness with a variety of self-sabotaging behaviors, such as:

 - Neediness, insecurity, and people-pleasing